choupit0/MassVulScan/README.md

 - Parrot 5.5.17 (HackTheBox / HTB)
 # How the script works?
 The main steps of the script:
-1) Express identification of hosts that are online (nmap)
+1) Express identification of hosts that are online with nmap (optional)
-2) For each of these hosts, extremely fast identification of open TCP/UDP ports (masscan)
+2) For each host, extremely fast identification of open TCP/UDP ports (masscan)
-3) The result (file) is sorted to gather all ports to be scanned by host
+3) The result is sorted to gather all ports and protocols to be scanned BY host (could be saved, optional)
-4) Identification of services and vulnerabilities, multiple sessions (nmap + vulners.nse) in parallel, one session per host
+4) Identification of services and vulnerabilities with multiple sessions in parallel (nmap + vulners.nse), one session per host
-5) Display of (potentially) vulnerable hosts on the screen at the end of the script
-6) Generation of two reports: a global HTML report will be created containing all the details for each of the hosts, vulnerable or not and a TXT file allowing to focus on hosts (potentially) vulnerable with the details
+5) Generated reports: HTML report containing all the details on each host, vulnerable or not, and TXT file allowing to focus on hosts (potentially) vulnerable

 The HTML report uses a bootstrap style sheet (https://github.com/honze-net/nmap-bootstrap-xsl) for more convenience.
 # How to use it?
-All you have to do is indicate the file (-f | --include-file) containing a list of networks, IP or hostnames (version 1.9.0) to scan:
+All you have to do is indicate the file (-f | --include-file) containing a list of networks, IPs and/or hostnames to scan:
 ```
 git clone https://github.com/choupit0/MassVulScan.git
 cd MassVulScan